final-israel/vmn/README.md

 Let's say that your application's code is stored in a `git` repository called `my_app` and this repository's path is `/path/to/your_repos/my_app`

-In order to stamp `my_app` you need to decide which back end you would like to use.
+In order to stamp `my_app` you need to decide which backend you would like to use.
 Let's say that you've decided to go with the `git` back end.
 Perform the following steps:

 * Run the following command: